SSA In-Person Hearings

 General Information

-We generally schedule you with a judge in the hearing office that has jurisdiction over your case.
-We have 164 hearing offices nationwide, but also have additional locations where we may schedule your hearing if that may reduce your travel.
-If you must travel more than 75 miles from your home to attend a hearing in one of our hearing sites, we can reimburse certain costs.
+We will generally schedule in-person hearings with a judge in the hearing office that has jurisdiction over your case.
+We have over 160 hearing offices nationwide, but also have additional locations where we may schedule your hearing if that may reduce your travel.
+If you must travel more than 75 miles from your home to attend a hearing in one of our hearing offices, we can reimburse certain costs.

 What To Expect